gabrieljcf/marketplace-site/README.md

 # :bug: Issues

-Create a <a href="https://github.com/gabrieljcf/dtmoney/issues">new issue report</a>, it will be an honor to be able to help you solve and further improve our application.
+Create a <a href="https://github.com/gabrieljcf/marketplace-site/issues" target="_blank">new issue report</a>, it will be an honor to be able to help you solve and further improve our application.

 # :sparkles: Contributing